matrix-org/synapse/docs/usage/administration/admin_api/federation.md

 ## List of destinations

-This API gets the current destination retry timing info for a remote server.
+This API gets the current destination retry timing info for all remote servers.

+The list contains all the servers with which the server federates, regardless of whether an error occurred or not.
+If an error occurs, it may take up to 20 minutes for the error to be displayed here, as a complete retry must have failed.

 The API is: